aintic/Warzone-Game/README.md

 The possible orders are:

-Deploy: dispatch armies from a player's reinforcement pool to their own territories.
+Deploy: dispatch armies from a player's reinforcement pool to their own territories. <br>
-Attack: an attacking territory (owned by the player issuing the order) attacks an adjacent defending territory (owned by another player).
+Attack: an attacking territory (owned by the player issuing the order) attacks an adjacent defending territory (owned by another player).   <br>
-Defend: armies from a source territory (owned by the player issuing the order) are transferred to an adjacent destination territory (also owned by the player).
+Defend: armies from a source territory (owned by the player issuing the order) are transferred to an adjacent destination territory (also owned by the player).   <br>
 Play a card: bomb another player's territory (halve the armies on target territory), blockade one of their own territories (double the armies in target territory and make it neutral), negotiate a truce for 1 turn with another player, get 5 armies added to the player's reinforcement pool, airlift armies between 2 territories (can be non-adjacent) owned by the player playing the card.

 Orders Execution Phase